EternityForest/AnyoneCanDoIt/MathELI5.md

 ### Count the Zeros!

-Adding a zero to a decimal integer multiplies by ten, log10(10) is 1 log10(100) is 2, etc.
+Adding a zero to a decimal integer multiplies by ten.
+Logarithms can count those zeros. log10(10) is 1 log10(100) is 2, etc.

 1,10, 100, etc, are known as the "powers of ten" just like 1,2,4,8 are the powers of two.
+Written in binary, the powers of two would be 1, 10, 100, etc, so the "zero counting" concept still holds.

+Note that log10(50) is much farther than the halfway point of log10(10) and log10(100) than you would think.
+It is a nonlinear curve, and linear interpolation and halfway points won't tell you much about it.

 ### Complexity theory